portworx/px-docs/create-manage-storage-volumes.md

 ---
 layout: page
 title: "Portworx Documentation"
-category: manage_vols
+sidebar: home_sidebar
 ---
-#Create and Manage Storage Volumes
+# Create and Manage Storage Volumes

 To create volumes from the PX-Enterprise console, click **Storage** and then click **+** under **Actions**.